Walid-Ahmed/ML_Datasets/README.md

     ,Badminton,Wrestling,Olympic Shooting,Cricket,Football,Tennis,Hockey,Ice Hockey,Kabaddi,WWE,Gymnasium,Weight lifting,Volleyball,Table tennis,Baseball,Formula 1,Moto GP,Chess,Boxing,FencingBasketbal]
      ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/ML_Datasets/blob/master/sampleImages/sample_SportsClassification.png)

+[INFO] Total images of badminton is 928
+[INFO] Total images of baseball is 731
+[INFO] Total images of basketball is 490
+[INFO] Total images of boxing is 704
+[INFO] Total images of chess is 476
+[INFO] Total images of cricket is 665
+[INFO] Total images of fencing is 624
+[INFO] Total images of football is 784
+[INFO] Total images of formula1 is 676
+[INFO] Total images of gymnastics is 711
+[INFO] Total images of hockey is 569
+[INFO] Total images of ice_hockey is 707
+[INFO] Total images of kabaddi is 452
+[INFO] Total images of motogp is 668
+[INFO] Total images of shooting is 532
+[INFO] Total images of swimming is 683
+[INFO] Total images of table_tennis is 705
+[INFO] Total images of tennis is 714
+[INFO] Total images of volleyball is 703
+[INFO] Total images of weight_lifting is 572
+[INFO] Total images of wrestling is 601
+[INFO] Total images of wwe is 667

  ## Smile/noSmile datset:
  originally from this [link](https://github.com/hromi/SMILEsmileD)